brianfay/baliset/README.md

 make
 ```

-To build on Bela, clone the project into `/root/baliset` or something and run
+To build on Bela, clone the project into `/root/baliset` or rsync it from another computer and run
 ```
+export BALISET_ENV=bela
+make clean
-PROTOPATCH_ENV=bela make
+make
 ```

 To use the program, run